 What technology can’t solve is the Land Rover’s ungainly drive on faster roads.
 Even with the optional active dampers fitted, the Discovery’s body pitches and rolls around corners that the BMW X3 and Jaguar F-Pace take in their stride.

 Driven at a normal speed, though, the Discovery is comfortable at faster speeds and only a little wind flutter from the wing mirrors is noticeable at a cruise.

 HSE models come with active cruise control and steering assist as standard, so they can accelerate and bake, as well as steer themselves, in lane to take the strain out of longer journeys.
 The rest of the range can be specified with this at extra cost.

 The Discovery Sport’s interior gets padded material or leather trims that make up for some of the cheaper plastics.
-Similarly, the infotainment has a nice display, but is a fiddle to use.
+Similarly, the infotainment has a nice display, but is fiddly to use.

 Land Rover Discovery Sport colours